-Olaudah Equiano was born in 1745 in Effaka to the north of Benin which is the capital of the land now called Guinea.
+Olaudah Equiano was a slavery abolitionists.
+He was born in 1745 in Effaka to the north of Benin which is the capital of the land now called Guinea.
 The village was ruled by the King in Benin but there was little contact between the two towns.

 Olaudah had a close relationship with his mother and helped her doing chores around the house and farming.